ElDragonRojo/ideas/stories/Puppets.md

 ## Act 2

-On her way to work, Spy is listening to her radio show on National Public Radio.
+On her way to work, Spy is listening to her favorite radio show on National Public Radio.
 It's a collection of stories about people collecting dirt on each other, and it makes Spy realize—in a soliliquey reminiscent of Ira Glass—that if the government wanted to make a case against you, they could edit the evidence to tell any story they want, but you wouldn't have any defense or credibility.

 Spy thinks back on an insurance company that tried to screw her by tampering with the documents, which she was able to defeat by pulling the original documents and showing now only the truth, but evidence of tampering.
 She realizes that the only solution is to record everything herself.